News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 It is expected that English-language subtitled or captioned screenings (as well as foreign-language captioned screenings) will not be very well-attended, particularly during off-peak times, because most people prefer not to see captions on the cinema screen (although many people over the age of 40 may benefit from them).
 There are fewer people with hearing loss in a cinema's catchment area compared to those with normal hearing, and it is unlikely that they will all attend together for a particular film, day, and time chosen by the cinema.

-In July 2023, thanks mainly to Barbie, many UK cinema companies, including Cineworld, Picturehouse, Vue and Curzon had their busiest, best-ever, most money-making weekends.
+In July 2023, thanks mainly to Barbie, many UK cinema companies, including Cineworld, Picturehouse, Vue and Curzon had some of their busiest, best-ever, most money-making weekends.
 (Curzon's previous best week was for Parasite, a subtitled foreign-language film).
 500 dogs saw Barbie in it's first week, at Picturehouse dog-friendly screenings.
 Newcastle’s Tyneside Cinema had the biggest weekend in its 86-year history.
 London's Genesis Cinema, and Dublin and Galway Light House cinemas, had their biggest week ever.
 Many cinemas ran out of popcorn.

 If people are not satisfied with a company's service, they can take steps to improve the situation by letting the company know about their concerns.
 One way to do this is to contact cinemas they'd like to attend and request that they provide accessible, captioned screenings of popular films at convenient days and times that are suitable for people to attend.
-Ask the cinemas to do their best to provide an equal service and to welcome customers with hearing loss - help them to spend money, buy tickets and snacks, and enjoy the cinema experience with family and friends.
+Ask the cinemas to do their best to provide an equal service and to welcome customers with hearing loss - to help people to spend money, buy tickets and snacks, and enjoy the cinema experience with family and friends.

 A person could consider contacting organisations such as the National Deaf Children's Society (NDCS) and the Royal National Institute for Deaf People (RNID), which are charities that work to improve things for people with hearing loss.
 These organisations may be able to provide additional resources or support to help people advocate for better accessibility at cinemas.